jcw780/wows_shell/README.md

 - Used in https://github.com/jcw780/wows_ballistics
 ## Future Goals:
 - Wiki / Tutorial
-- Python package
+- Packages, more refined build tools
-- Updating penetration formula once more refined values are acquired
+- Will continue to update the model when new information is acquired